CiscoDevNet/unity-connection-apis-python-samples/README.md

 ## Available samples

-* `cuni_notifications_flow.py` - Demonstrates creating a subscription for mailbox event updates using the CUNI SOAP notification service
+* `cuni_notification_logger.py` - Demonstrates creating a subscription for mailbox event updates using the CUNI SOAP notification service

+* `cupi_add_user.py` - Creates a test user, then deletes the user

+* `cumi_send_message.py` -  Creates a test user, sets the user's password, then sends a new voicemail message with audio file attachment.
+Finally, deletes all messages in the user's inbox and deletes the user

 ## Getting started